solarwinds/apm-java/README.md

 1. Whenever OT provides a newer version of agent, we will need to rebuild the agent on this repo too if we want the updates.

 #### appoptics-opentelemetry-sdk
-An SDK artifact that is expected to run with the [OpenTelemetry SDK](https://github.com/open-telemetry/opentelemetry-java/tree/main/sdk), this `appoptics-opentelemetry-sdk` artifact has the same interfaces as our existing appoptics SDK (https://librato.github.io/java-agent-sdk-javadoc/com/appoptics/api/ext/package-summary.html), under the hood, this translates SDK calls into OT operations (spans), therefore it can work with application that has existing manual OT SDK instrumentation.
+An SDK artifact that has the same interfaces as our existing appoptics SDK (https://librato.github.io/java-agent-sdk-javadoc/com/appoptics/api/ext/package-summary.html), under the hood, this translates SDK calls into OT operations (spans), therefore it can work with application that has existing manual OT SDK instrumentation.

 In fact this artifact is currently not working on its own (missing dependency on `custom` and `core-bootstrap` in the built artifact).
-There is no strong use case of this artifact, the more useful case is `appoptics-opentelemetry-sdk-shaded` which is built on top of this artifact.
+There is no strong use case for this artifact, the more useful case is addressed by `appoptics-opentelemetry-sdk-shaded` which is built on top of this artifact.

 #### appoptics-opentelemetry-sdk-shaded
 Repackage `appoptics-opentelemetry-sdk` to [shaded name space](https://github.com/appoptics/opentelemetry-custom-distro/blob/master/gradle/shadow.gradle), for example `io.opentelemetry.api` -> `io.opentelemetry.javaagent.shaded.io.opentelemetry.api` so SDK calls works with the shaded classes in OT auto agent.